hypan599/mr_jack/README.md

 Game is developed and tested on Windows.
 Due to compatibility issue, `pygame` may bot work on OS Mojave.

+The game window dimension is et to be 1560 * 920, please make sure your screen resolution is big enough.

 ### Dependencies

 - `pygame`